som31/Data-Science/Lending Club Case Study/README.md

 1.**Fully paid**: Applicant has fully paid the loan (the principal and the interest rate)

-2. **Current**: Applicant is in the process of paying the instalments, i.e. the tenure of the loan is not yet completed.
+2.**Current**: Applicant is in the process of paying the instalments, i.e. the tenure of the loan is not yet completed.
 These candidates are not labelled as 'defaulted'.

 3.**Charged-off** : Applicant has not paid the instalments in due time for a long period of time, i.e. he/she has defaulted on the loan